-Established on 19 December 2012, Hyundai Motorsport GmbH (HMSG) is responsible for Hyundai’s global motorsport activities and primarily for its World Rally Championship programme.
+Established on 19 December 2012, Hyundai Motorsport GmbH (HMSG) is responsible for Hyundai’s global motorsport activities and primarily for its World Rally Championship program.
 Based in Alzenau, Germany, the company has engineered Hyundai’s return to the WRC with a bespoke team of skilled staff who are constantly developing the WRC-specification i20.

 From a blank sheet of paper, our young team embarked on an ambitious programme during 2013.
 As well as establishing our brand new facility and building a team of dedicated professionals we also saw the development of our new i20 WRC.